Learn how to make scrambled eggs on toast! This simple method uses just a few ingredients and takes only minutes from start to finish.

 You won't be tempted to skip the most important meal of the day with these scrambled eggs on toast!
-A few sliced tomatoes or cucumbers on the side, and your body will receive everything it needs to start the day.
+A few sliced tomatoes or cucumbers on the side, and you'll have everything you need to kickstart your day.

-Check out more high-in-protein breakfast ideas: Cottage Cheese Toast, Salmon Sandwich, or Whipped Cottage Cheese, which you can serve with honey, berries, and so on.
+Check out more delicious breakfast ideas: Smashed Peas on Toast, Cottage Cheese Toast, Salmon Sandwich, or Whipped Cottage Cheese, which you can serve with honey, berries, and so on.

 How to make scrambled eggs on toast?